dante-ricalde/spring-cloud-function/function-sample/HELP.md

     java -jar build/libs/*.jar
 you can convert a string to uppercase, like this:
+    curl -H "Content-Type: text/plain" localhost:8080/uppercase -d Hello
-    curl -H "Content-Type: text/plain" localhost:8080/uppercase -d Hello curl -H "Content-Type: application/json" localhost:8080/uppercase -d Hello You can convert multiple strings (a Flux<String>) by separating them with new lines
+    // As there is only a single function, the same function can be invoked like this curl -H "Content-Type: text/plain" localhost:8080 -d Hello curl -H "Content-Type: application/json" localhost:8080/uppercase -d Hello You can convert multiple strings (a Flux<String>) by separating them with new lines
     // this command it didn't work because it sends the body in 1 message (1 chunk) => onNext(Hello